 - Towels and dish clothes

 The list could go on and on.
-If these items were lost to a fire or flood, along with the more obvious possessions like sofas and recliners, would you be able to afford replacing everything?
+If these items were lost to a fire or flood, along with the more obvious possessions like sofas and recliners, would you be able to afford to replace everything?

 If not, you probably need personal property insurance.